ben-j-wallace/Datathon2020/README.md

-# Datathon2020
+# Datathon2020: _‘I like to move it, move it’_: The Effects of post-COVID Mobility on Unemployment

 ### Team Baesian Statistics: Albert Sun, Ben Wallace, Larry Zheng, and Lily Zhu

-### Title: _‘I like to move it, move it’_: The Effects of post-COVID Mobility on Unemployment

 ## Background